 - 2 scallions, cut into 1-inch sized pieces

 - 2 tsp cornstarch (combined with 1 tablespoon water)

-- In a large pot, boil and blanch the edible stem, sugar snap peas and mushrooms for 1 minute.
+- In a large pot, boil and blanch the edible root vegetable, sugar snap peas and mushrooms for 1 minute.
 Drain and set aside.
 Mix in a small bowl, the chicken stock, oyster sauce, salt, sugar, and white pepper and set aside.

 - In a large pan, add sesame oil and heat over medium-high heat.
 Add the ginger and cook for 30 seconds.
 Then, add the garlic and scallions.
 Cook for another 30 seconds and add the vegetables.

 - Stir-fry for 1 minute and add the Shaoxing wine to the pan.
 Then, add the sauce mixture.
 Cook until the sauce simmers.
 Add the cornstarch and water mixture to thicken the sauce.